Excel Column Filter (Table of Contents)

-We have some sample data table in excel, where we will apply the filter in columns.
-Below is the screenshot of a data set, which has multiple columns and multiple rows with a variety of data set.
+We have some sample data tables in excel, where we will apply the filter in columns.
+Below is the screenshot of a data set, which has multiple columns and multiple rows with various data sets.

-For applying Excel Column Filter, first select the top row, and the filter will be applied to the selected row only, as shown below.
+For applying Excel Column Filter, select the top row first, and the filter will be applied to the selected row only, as shown below.
 Sometimes when we work for a large set of data and select the filter directly, the current look of the sheet can be applied.

-Now for applying filters, go to Data menu and under Sort & Filters, select Filters.
+Now for applying filters, go to the Data menu, and under Sort & Filters, select Filters.

-The top row 1 now has the drop down.
-These drop down are those things, by which we can filter the data as per our need.
+The top row 1 now has the dropdown.
+This drop-down is those things by which we can filter the data as per our need.

-To open the drop down option in an applied filter, click on down arrow (as shown below) or go to any column top and press Alt + Down.
+To open the drop-down option in an applied filter, click on the down arrow (as shown below) or go to any column top and press Alt + Down.

-A drop-down menu will appear, as shown in below screenshot.
+A drop-down menu will appear, as shown in the below screenshot.